resource-watch/slate/source/includes/api/_dataset.md

 While they ultimately achieve a very similar end result, concatenate and append rely on different internal processes, each with its own characteristics.

 - The concatenate process relies on a slower approach to ensure the operation is atomic.
 Until the operation is completed, you will see the dataset data as it was before the concatenate operation was triggered.
 If the operation fails, the old version of the data is kept accessible as it was before the concatenation process was started.
+There's a known issue where concatenating new data to already existing large datasets may result in failure.
 - The append operation relies on a faster process that does not offer atomicity.
 The new data is simply added to the current dataset, and any queries done while this process is taking place may produce results based on the preexisting data mixed with parts of the newly added values.
 Should the operation fail halfway, your dataset may contain all the preexisting records as well as part (but not all) of the newly added ones.

 > Concatenate data using external data source: